lahiruanushka/laravel-blog-site/README.md

 # BlogNest - Laravel Blog Site

-Welcome to **BlogNest**, a dynamic blog platform developed to share insights on various topics including AI, Web 3.0, and more.
+BlogNest is a dynamic blog platform developed to share insights on various topics.
+It is created using Laravel 11.
 This project was initially based on a YouTube tutorial and has been enhanced with additional features to improve user experience and functionality.

 ## Table of Contents
 - [Features](#features)